Smoking Cessation Specialist Service in CUMH

 Pregnancy is a very special time when your baby is growing and developing.
 You can give your baby the best start in life by stopping smoking.

-These clinics are one to one and offered face-to-face, by video link or by telephone.
+These clinics are one-to-one and offered face-to-face, or by telephone.
 We are able to suit your personal circumstances.

 Benefits of quitting